batcholi/XenonCode/README.md

 An implementation may add additional math functions for more advanced fonctionality, or even exclude some of them from this list.
 It is however discouraged to modify the standard behaviour of a base math function.

+### Text functions
+- `substring`(inputText, start, length) // returns a new string

-### Array functions
+### Trailing functions for Arrays
-These functions MUST be called as trailing functions, and they do not return anything
+These functions MUST be called as trailing functions, and they do not return anything, instead they modify the array
 - $myArray.`clear`() // Empty an array
+- $myArray.`sort`() // Sort an array
 - $myArray.`append`(value) // Append a new value to an array
-- $myArray.`pop`(value) // Erase the last value in an array, reducing its size by one
+- $myArray.`pop`() // Erase the last value in an array, reducing its size by one
 - $myArray.`insert`(index, value) // Insert a new value to an array at a specific position, pushing back all following values by one
 - $myArray.`erase`(index) // Erase an element from an array at a specific index, pulling back all following values by one
 - $myArray.`fill`(qty, value) // Resize and Fill an array with a given size and the specified value for all items (this clears any values previously present in the array)

-### Text functions
-- `substring`(inputText, start, length) // returns a new string

-### Built-in trailing members
+### Trailing members for Arrays and Texts
-Using the trail operator `.`, we can also refer to a specific information about certain types of variables.
+Using the trail operator `.`, we can also return a specific information about certain types of variables.
 - $myArray.`size` // returns the number of elements in $myArray
 - $myText.`size` // returns the number of characters in $myText
 - $myArray.`min` // returns the minimum value within a number array